ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 -   _Pressed for more than 2 s_ &mdash; changes the light's brightness (dimmer functionality) on a bound lighting bulb device ([lighting-app](../../lighting-app/nrfconnect/) example).
     Brightness is changing from 0 % to 100 % with 1% increments every 300 milliseconds as long as **Button 2** is pressed.

-**Button 3** can be used for changing the light state to the opposite one on all bound devices advertised to the same multicast group.

 **Button 4** &mdash; Pressing the button once starts the NFC tag emulation and enables Bluetooth LE advertising for the predefined period of time (15 minutes by default).